Jamahl Mosley

-Jamahl Mosley (born October 6, 1978) is an American professional basketball coach and former player who is the head coach of the Orlando Magic of the National Basketball Association (NBA).
+Jamahl Malcolm Mosley (born October 6, 1978) is an American professional basketball coach and former player who is the head coach for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for the Colorado Buffaloes and professionally for four seasons overseas.

 Mosley began his coaching career in 2005 as a player development coach for the Denver Nuggets.
 He was promoted to assistant coach in 2007 and served in the same capacity for the Cleveland Cavaliers and Dallas Mavericks.
 After seven years with the Mavericks, Mosley was hired as head coach for the Orlando Magic in 2021.

+Early life

+Mosley was born on October 7, 1978, in Milwaukee as the second child to parents James and Deborah Mosley.
+His parents divorced when he was 6 and he moved to San Diego with his mother and brother when he was 13.
+Mosley attended Rancho Buena Vista High School where he was named the California Interscholastic Federation Player of the Year in 1997.

 Playing career

 Mosley played college basketball for the Colorado Buffaloes and was a third-team All-Big 12 selection in 2000.
 He began his career in Mexico with Petroleros de Salamanca in 2001 before he joined the Victoria Titans of the Australian National Basketball League (NBL) and was named the league's Best Sixth Man in 2002.
 Mosley signed with Baloncesto León in 2003 and played there for one season.
 He split the 2004–05 season with Korihait in Finland and the Seoul Samsung Thunders in South Korea where he finished his playing career.